Our Fight for Racial and Social Justice

 Cooley Recognized as Top Performer by Leadership Council on Legal Diversity

-Cooley was one of the first firms to achieve Mansfield certification when we participated in the Mansfield Rule pilot in 2017, and we have achieved Mansfield Rule Certification Plus designation each year since.
-The primary driver of certification is confirmation that at least 30% of those considered for all governance and leadership roles are underrepresented lawyers.
+Cooley was one of the first firms to achieve Mansfield certification when we participated in the US Mansfield Rule pilot in 2017, and we’ve achieved Mansfield Rule Certification Plus designation each year since, including in the inaugural Mansfield UK Pilot in 2022.
+The primary driver of certification is confirmation that more than 30% of those considered for all governance and leadership roles are from historically underrepresented backgrounds.

 Cooley Named a Top Firm for Diverse Representation Among Its Partnership